 Southern Indiana Power is a member-owned electric cooperative headquartered in Tell City, Indiana.
 As a cooperative, Southern Indiana Power follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the May 26 board meeting.
-1. All directors were present.
-Also present were CEO Steve Seibert and Administrative Assistant Lisa Hinton..
-2. The April 28 board meeting minutes were reviewed and approved.
-3. The membership certificates were… Continue reading.
+In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the Dec.
+28 board meeting.
+1. All directors were present along with President/CEO Steve Seibert and Administrative Assistant Lisa Hinton.
+2. The Nov.
+17 board meeting minutes were reviewed and approved.
+3. The membership certificates were reviewed. … Continue reading.

 As technology continues to improve and change the landscape of energy demand, Hoosier Energy and its 18 not-for-profit electric distribution cooperative member-consumers throughout central and southern Indiana and southeastern Illinois, are changing with it.
 Maximizing the opportunities for technological advancement, Hoosier Energy works with its members to develop, implement and evaluate various pilot programs that… Continue reading.

 Beginning Jan.
 1, Southern Indiana Power members will see on average a 3% increase in their overall electric bills.
 This increase will show up on the bill you receive in February as a power cost tracker per kwh purchase.
 The monthly bill for a member using 1,000 kilowatt hours will be about $3.17 or 2.5%… Continue reading.